Ettasupraja/DS_Module17/Ex21-Representation-of-Graph.md

 ```
 /*
 Program to display the adjacency matrix of the given graph
-Developed by: Cynthia Mehul
+Developed by: ETTA SUPRAJA
-RegisterNumber: 212223240020
+RegisterNumber: 212223220022
 */

 #include <stdio.h>